practicalli/neovim/docs/introduction/features.md

 Catppuccin is a very clean theme with Treesitter integration and support from a wide range of Neovim plugins.

-Astro5 also includes a color selector and color code highlighting.
+Nvim-Astro also includes a color selector and color code highlighting.

 Emoji completions are shown when typing `:`

 Neovide (GUI) integration (scaling fonts, etc)

 Show key presses in when Neovim normal mode (demos, screen-casts)